IMPORTANT UPDATE REGARDING COVID-19

 Member Service and Lending Requests and Assistance

-All other member center service requests for loans, account maintenance, histories, transaction details, balances, etc., will be over the phone or website only.
+All other member center service requests for loans, account maintenance, histories, transaction details, balances, etc., continue to be over the phone or website only.
 Please call (404) 658-6465, and please listen to all the options before making your selection.
 That way, we can be sure your call gets routed to the correct personnel in the office.

 For your convenience, you can apply for loans online at www.cuatlanta.org or by calling (404) 658-6465 and selecting option 2.
 Our employees are here to help you find the best way to complete your business without visiting the Main Office.
 Please be patient…longer hold times may occur because of staffing limitations.